 - Gain insight into traditional Islamic healing practices and their contemporary applications in maternal and women’s health.

-- Demonstrate a comprehensive understanding of the Fiqh of Gynecology, Family Planning, and Pregnancy in Islam.
+- Demonstrate a comprehensive understanding of the Fiqh of Gynaecology, Family Planning, and Pregnancy in Islam.

-- Apply Islamic teachings to inform decision-making and ethical considerations in the field of gynecology and obstetrics.
+- Apply Islamic teachings to inform decision-making and ethical considerations in the field of gynaecology and obstetrics.

 - Provide culturally sensitive and patient-centered care to Muslim patients by accommodating their religious beliefs and preferences.

-- Navigate complex ethical dilemmas and conflicts between medical guidelines and Islamic principles in gynecology and obstetrics practice.
+- Navigate complex ethical dilemmas and conflicts between medical guidelines and Islamic principles in gynaecology and obstetrics practice.

-- Appreciate the historical contributions and contemporary relevance of Islamic medicine in gynecology and obstetrics.
+- Appreciate the historical contributions and contemporary relevance of Islamic medicine in gyneacology and obstetrics.